emanueltimlopez/challenges/README.md

 - Learn about semantic HTML.
 - Learn about array map function.
 - Create a component with your list of your favourites things in the world, which:
-    A - Uses an HTML list element.
+    - Uses an HTML list element.
-    B - Iterates over an array of things using the .map function to render each item.
+    - Iterates over an array of things using the .map function to render each item.

 ## - Day #5
 ### Why is this working?